inkle/ink/Documentation/WritingWithInk.md

 	    *   {found == 1} 'Nothing.'
 	        He shrugged.
 'Shame.'
 	        -> done
-	    *   {inventory ? knife } 'I found the murder weapon.'
+	    *   { Inventory ? knife } 'I found the murder weapon.'
 	        'Good going!'
 Joe replied with a grin.
 'We thought the murderer had gotten rid of it.
 I'll bag that for you now.'
 	        ~ move_to_supporter(knifeState, with_joe)
 	    *   {learnt(prints_on_knife)} { knifeState ? with_joe }